 Where should I lock my bike in the street?

-Although the type of neighborhood you live in will effect this, there are some general tips which you should always try to follow…
+Although the type of neighborhood you live in will affect this, there are some general tips which you should always try to follow…

 Tip 1: Choose a busy place